Health Communication

 Considerations for Implementation

 When designing health communication or social marketing strategies, it is important to consider the overall communication goals of the intervention.
-It is also necessary to understand the target population so that the content created is relevant to the target population.
+It is also necessary to understand the intended audience so that the content created is relevant.
 It is important to tailor messages to the communication channel being used.
 Further, using multiple communication and media strategies will ensure a broader reach.
-It is also important to ensure that the target population has access to the communication channels being used.
+It is also important to ensure that the intended audience has access to the communication channels being used.

 Resources to Learn More